 - If the professor is a big-gun, it’s better to read a few of their publications and mention how you find their work interesting in your email.

 - Be natural.
 If you sound artificial or desperate, the professor won’t reply.
 Don’t act like your life depends on this position.
-Act like a strong candidate, be confident about yourself and your profile no matter how good or bad it is.
+Act as a strong candidate, be confident about yourself and your profile no matter how good or bad it is.

 - Attach your transcript and CV along with the email

 - Write a one-page research proposal that shows what you’re going to do in your Ph.D.
 This is a very important manuscript which would help the professor evaluate your vision in the area of your research.
-Research proposal doesn’t mean that you’ll be doing that work in your Ph.D but it is just a manuscript to evaluate your research and writing skills.
+A research proposal doesn’t mean that you’ll be doing that work in your Ph.D. but it is just a manuscript to evaluate your research and writing skills.
 Make sure you don’t copy any idea in it.
 If you put a small hint of extension of your thesis work, that would be enough.
 They won’t be expecting you to propose a novel contribution.

 - Ask the professor if he/she is interested to supervise you for your thesis

 - If the professor is really interested they’ll call you for a skype interview.
 Some professors who think that your profile isn’t that strong would ask you to apply to the university.
-What they basically do is that they wait for all the applicants in admission pool so that they can pick the best candidate for themselves.
+What they basically do is that they wait for all the applicants in the admission pool so that they can pick the best candidate for themselves.
 I would recommend you don’t apply in this case because you can lose your admission fees.

 - First of all, make sure that the professor is serious about supervising you.
-If he is serious and then has asked you to apply in university, only then you’re supposed to pay application fees to the university.
+If he is serious and then has asked you to apply to university, only then you’re supposed to pay application fees to the university.
 The professor is serious if:

 a) He conducts a skype interview